Cosmian/mse-cli/documentation/docs/develop.md

 private_key="./key.secret.pem"
 ```

-As you can see, the code directory (defined in `code.location` field) does not contains the ssl private key (defined in `ssl.private_key` field) nor the secrets file (defined in `code.secrets`).
+As you can see, the code directory (defined in `code.location` field) does not contain the ssl private key (defined in `ssl.private_key` field) nor the secrets file (defined in `code.secrets`).

 !!! info "Good practice"

-Note that the configuration file does not contains any secrets values and can easily be commited into a repository such as a `git`.
+    Note that the configuration file does not contain any secrets values and can easily be commited into a repository such as a `git`.

-The secret file is the following:
+A secret file example is the following:

 ```json
 {